Kalagious/CSGOInternal/README.md

 I used a really basic DLL injection technique from GuidedHacking, it will be detected easily.
 This cheat makes no attempt to hide.
 So again, use it for education, dont make people mad.<br /><br />

 This project was a way for me to test of number of concepts that I learned about.
-If you are curious about some of these, then this maybe a cool resource.
+If you are curious about some of these, then this may be a helpful resource.
 Dont expect some master hacking skills, this was my second game project.<br /><br />

 Concepts:<br />
   Trampoline Hooking<br />